themrkevin/valisaur/README.md

 emailRegex:
 //Takes in a Regular Expressions.
 Default is standard email regex.

+require: '*'
-require: '*' //String used to distinguish required fields.
+//String used to distinguish required fields.
 Takes a special 'all' string to add a all fields required message.

-requireAll: false //Boolean.
+requireAll: false
+//Boolean.
 Will set all fields as required.

-requireAll: